buchifadev/dacade-celo-tutorial/README.md

         emit CompleteRequestEvent(_requestId);
     }
 ```
-Complete requests function completes the request sent by a user by sending the amount of tokens specified in the request and updating the request state, then emitting an event to indicate the request is completed. the function validates input, then send tokens using the ierc20 token interface we created earlier to to connect to the cusd contract using the address variable we created earlier.
+The `completeRequests` function completes the request sent by a user by sending the amount of tokens specified in the request and updating the request state, then emitting an event to indicate the request is completed. the function validates input, then send tokens using the ierc20 token interface we created earlier to to connect to the cUSD contract using the address variable we created earlier.
 It throws an error if the transfer did not go through.

 ```
     // Load incoming requests from smart contract